-Accommodations for students with documented learning disability will be made at the discretion of the Head of the VISTAS Program in consultation with the Dean of Students, educational specialists, and psychologists.
+Accommodations for students with documented learning disorders will be made at the discretion of the Head of the VISTAS Program in consultation with the Dean of Students, educational specialists, and psychologists.
 Classroom accommodations are provided to make learning more accessible to the student with identified disabilities.
 Accommodations do not change the expected academic standards a student is working toward.

-In order to develop an accommodations plan, there must be a full psychoeducational evaluation on file at Spartanburg Day School, and it must be current within three years of the evaluation date.
+In order to develop an Accommodations Plan, there must be a full psycho-educational evaluation on file at Spartanburg Day School, and it must be current within three years of the evaluation date.
 The information provided in the psycho-educational evaluation is used as the basis for determining the accommodations for which the student is eligible.
-The VISTAS Director will formulate an accommodations plan that will be submitted to the Head of Upper School for agreement.
+The Head of the VISTAS Program will formulate an accommodations plan that will be submitted to the Head of Upper School for agreement.
 The plan will be discussed with the student, and teachers will be informed of the student's accommodations after final approval.

-If you wish to discuss the question of accommodations, please set up an appointment with the VISTAS Director, Tara Greer, email to tara.greer@sdsgriffin.org.
+If you wish to discuss the question of accommodations, please set up an appointment with the VISTAS Director mailto:tara.greer@sdsgriffin.org